pymupdf/PyMuPDF/docs/functions.rst

    .. method:: ConversionTrailer(output)

       Return the trailer string required to make a valid document out of page text outputs.
-See :meth:`Page.getText` for an example.
+See :meth:`Page.get_text` for an example.

       :arg str output: type of document.
-Use the same as the output parameter of *getText()*.
+Use the same as the output parameter of *get_text()*.

       :rtype: str

 -----

-   .. method:: Document._deleteObject(xref)
+   .. method:: Document.delete_object(xref)

       PDF only: Delete an object given by its cross reference number.